DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 # Caddy as a reverse proxy in docker

-Caddy will be running as a docker container and will route traffic to other containers, or servers on the network.
+Caddy will be running as a docker container and will route traffic to other containers, or machines on the network.

 ### - Requirements